Speculative Coupled Decoding for Training-Free Lossless Acceleration of Autoregressive Visual Generation: Experimental Details

 \subsection{Video Generation}

-\textbf{Cosmos1-autoregressive.} We evaluate our method on the \emph{Cosmos-1.0-Autoregressive-4B} video AR model~\citep{cosmos} using a curated subset of 150 clips from the \textit{real-state-10k} dataset~\citep{realestate}.
+\textbf{Cosmos1-autoregressive.} We evaluate our method on the \emph{Cosmos-1.0-Autoregressive-4B} video AR model~\cite{cosmos} using a curated subset of 150 clips from the \textit{real-estate-10k} dataset~\cite{realestate}.
 For each clip, we provide a 9-frame context to the model and autoregressively generate the next 24 frames, yielding 33-frame sequences in total (9 observed + 24 predicted).
 Unless otherwise noted, decoding uses nucleus (top-$p$) sampling with $p=0.8$ and temperature $1.0$.

-We compare three decoders: (A) vanilla AR, (B) Speculative Jacobi Decoding (SJD), and (D) our MC-SJD on top of SJD.
+We compare three decoders: (A) vanilla AR, (B) Speculative Jacobi Decoding (SJD), and (D) our SCD on top of SJD.
 For SJD-based methods we sweep the parallel verification window $L\in\{16,32,64,128\}$.
 Speed is reported as (i) \textbf{NFE}—the number of sequential target-model evaluations—and (ii) end-to-end wall-clock \textbf{Latency} (seconds) measured on a single RTX6000ADA.
-Quality is measured by \textbf{FVD} (lower is better), computed between the generated frames and the corresponding ground-truth future frames of each clip.
+Quality is measured by \textbf{FVD (Fréchet Video Distance)}~\cite{fvdpaper}, computed between the generated frames and the corresponding ground-truth future frames of each clip.